T-FREE is an inactive

-Links to some other free 320 mp3 Drum & Bass netlabels: here
+Links to declining rests of Drum & Bass netlabel infrastructure: here

-All tunes released on T-FREE have been published under a Creative Common License.
+All tunes released on T-FREE are published under a Creative Common License.

-Everybody can legally up- and download, copy, burn and share them in many ways,
+Anyone can legally up- and download, copy, burn and share them on multiple levels,

-play them on parties, on radio shows, in mixes and podcasts (CD/tape/mp3/etc),
+play them on raves & radio shows and in mixes & podcasts (CD/tape/files/etc),

 use them in videos, video games, apps, widgets, theatre plays and whatever...

-it is legally possible even in Germany to play them publically without paying royalties,
+it is legally possible to play them in public without paying royalties, even in Germany,

-because they are free from the claims of GEMA, other copyright collectives and the content mafia in general.
+because they are NOT subject to claims from GEMA, other copyright collectives or the general content mafia.